roeldev-deprecated-stuff/confirge/README.md

 ### confirge.replace(source, vars)
-Loops through all source values and replaces any used variables wich are defined in the vars object.
+Loops through all (nested) source values and replaces any found variables.

 #### `source`
 > Type: `object` or `array`